top of page

 IMG_9211_edited.jpg

-Over the course of a semester, newcomer students participate in weekly workshops exploring key concepts and figures in human rights history—such as Mahatma Gandhi, Eleanor Roosevelt, Martin Luther King, Nelson Mandela, and Malala Yousafzai—while building knowledge of freedom, justice, and global citizenship.
+Over the course of a semester, our international high school students participate in weekly workshops exploring key concepts and figures in human rights history—such as Mahatma Gandhi, Eleanor Roosevelt, Martin Luther King, Nelson Mandela, and Malala Yousafzai—while building knowledge of freedom, justice, and global citizenship.

 Our impact: